JulzDave/Schematics-Extension/README.md

     - `NestJS` plugins on a `@nrwl/NX` workspace.

 ## Requirements
-All the schematics are designed to be applied on a newly created project.
+All the schematics are designed to be applied on newly created projects.
 > **`:warning:`** `Applying the schematics on a WIP project will override vital files, resulting in a filesystem corruption.`

 <ins> Current available schematics are as follows: <ins />